Injecting marinade into smoked meat is the best way to infuse your food with intense flavors. Discover how to inject meat for smoking today.

 Pay attention to what’s in your marinade.
 If it’s thick in consistency, or if it contains large chunks of garlic or herbs, then go thick needle.
 If it’s much more watery, then go thin.

-Clean your injector prior to use properly.
-This includes making sure that its chamber is free of any previous solution, and ensuring that its needle is clear of any leftover food from previous uses.
+Clean your food injector thoroughly prior to use.
+This includes making sure that its liquid chamber is free of any previous marinade or brine solution, and ensuring that its needle is clear of leftover food.

 Have a container ready to pour your marinade into, as it’ll be easier to extract it from this using your injector than out a pot of bag.